 In a concurrent private placement, we issued to the Affiliate Investors and the Investor, series A warrants to purchase 1,289,980 shares of our common stock and series B warrants to purchase 1,289,980 shares of our common stock, all of which are deemed equity classified.
 We issued an aggregate of 59,211 series A warrants and an aggregate of 59,211 series B warrants to the Affiliate Investors with an exercise price per share of \$3.55.
-Additionally, we issued an aggregate of 1,230,769 series A warrants and an aggregate of 1,230,769 series B warrants to the Investor with an exercise price per share of \$3.25.
-The series A warrants will be exercisable commencing on January 27, 2023 and will expire on January 27, 2024.
+Additionally, we issued an aggregate of 1,230,769 series B warrants to the Investor with an exercise price per share of \$3.25.
+The series A warrants will be exercisable commencing on January 27, 2023 and will expire on January 27, 2028.
+The series B warrants will be exercisable commencing on January 27, 2024.
 The registered direct offering and concurrent private placement closed on July 27, 2022.